47 NJ beaches at risk for closure due to fecal bacteria

 - Toms River: Shelter Cove (Bay)

-The DEP warns that swimming in the polluted water can cause a number a of symptoms to include gastrointestinal symptoms such as nausea, vomiting, diarrhea, and abdominal pain, respiratory symptoms like sore throat, cough, runny nose, and sneezing, eye and ear symptoms including irritation, earache, and itchiness, dermatological symptoms like skin rash and itching, and flu-like symptoms such as fever and chills.
+The DEP warns that swimming in the polluted water can cause a number of issues, including gastrointestinal symptoms like nausea, vomiting, diarrhea, and abdominal pain; respiratory symptoms like sore throat, cough, runny nose, and sneezing; eye and ear symptoms like irritation, earache, and itchiness; dermatological symptoms like skin rash and itching; and flu-like symptoms such as fever and chills.

-These symptoms are minor most of the time, the DEP says, but can sometimes be more serious, especially in children and elderly.
+These symptoms are minor most of the time, the DEP said, but sometimes can be more serious, especially in children and the elderly.

-The DEP also warns to avoid swimming with open sores, and see a health official if a cut does become infected after water exposure.
+The DEP warned beachgoers to avoid swimming with open sores, and advised them to see a health official if a cut does become infected after water exposure.